ably-demos/chat-example/README.md

 # Ably Chat Demo

-A Fullstack Chat Application, showing some of the ways that tj
+A Fullstack Chat Application, showing some of the ways that chat can be implemented in a project using the ably chat sdk

 ## Features

 - Ably Chat SDK
 - Next.js 14 App Directory
-- Prisma | SQLite
+- Prisma | Postgres
 - Radix UI Primitives / Shadcn
 - Tailwind CSS
 - Icons from [Lucide](https://lucide.dev)